Still Life: An Allegory of the Vanities of Human Life

-Still Life: An Allegory of the Vanities of Human Life is an oil-on-panel painting by the Dutch Golden Age artist Harmen Steenwijck.
-Created around 1640, the work is highly allegorical and is painted in the Dutch vanitas style.
+Still Life: An Allegory of the Vanities of Human Life is an oil-on-panel painting by the Dutch Golden Age painter Harmen Steenwijck.
+Created around 1640, the work is an allegorical vanitas.
 It has been in the collection of the National Gallery in London since 1888.

+The painting includes a skull, a large pot, an ornate Japanese sword, a sea shell, and a lute.
+There is also a book, a watch and the front of a trumpet or horn.
+Several of the pieces are arranged so that they rest uncomfortably close to the edge of the table.
+The left side of the painting features a shaft of light cutting through the image.

+The skull in the painting is an obvious reminder of human mortality.
+One art critic thought that the painting symbolizes knowledge, wealth and mortality of human life.
+Another critic stated that the painting has an allegorical religious theme with the shaft of light representing a higher power.

 History

 Harmen Steenwijck's uncle, David Bailly, is often credited with inventing the artistic genre of vanitas, focusing on the transience of life.
 Bailly taught Steenwijck and his brother Pieter to paint in the Dutch city of Leiden.
 Steenwijck completed Still Life: An Allegory of the Vanities of Human Life around 1640; the painting is signed but undated, as was his practice.

 In 1888, the painting was presented to the National Gallery in London by Lord Savile.
 Radiographic analysis of the work revealed that Steenwijck had originally included a bust of a man crowned with a wreath, which he painted over.